skubasek/eng-docs/SOP.md

-This document contains information regarding operating and maintenance of [system title].
+This document contains information regarding operating procedures (SOPs) of [system title] - [job id] in production environment.

+The main <strong>objective</strong> of the document is to help a developer/support with a routine production processing (ie, release), ongoing maintenance, and identified problems and issues.

 # Business Description